rscherrer/simarray/README.md

 # simarray

-Scripts to set up arrays of simulation folders.
+Set of scripts to create an array of simulation folders.

 ## Goal